-Skin: Remove contaminated shoes and clothing, and flush affected area(s) with large amounts of water.
-If skin surface is damaged, apply a clean dressing and seek medical attention.
+Skin: Immediately remove contaminated shoes, clothing, and constrictive jewelry and flush affected area(s) with large amounts of water.
+If skin surface is damaged, apply a clean dressing and seek immediate medical attention.
 If skin surface is not damaged, cleanse affected area(s) thoroughly by washing with mild soap and water.
-If irritation or redness develops, seek medical attention.
+If irritation or redness develops, seek immediate medical attention.